intervene-EU-H2020/onset_prediction/ICCI/README.md

                exp_end=mock_data$Exp_end)
 ```

 2. Give both `exp_start` and `exp_end`  a data.frame with each a column `ID`, and then `EXP_START` for the `exp_start` argument and `EXP_END`, for the `exp_end` argument.
 This way ensures that the exposures are mapped to the correct IDs.
-Thus, this is the better option if the information on exposure period comes from another data source.
+Thus, this is the better option if the information on the exposure window comes from another data source.

 ```{r example}
 mock_data <- tibble::tibble(ID=c("KT0000001", "KT0000002", "KT0000001",